Mr. Handyman of Northern St. Joseph and Elkhart Counties

 Replacing shower tile can be a challenging and time-consuming task if your not a skilled home improvement professional.
 There are many things to take into consideration before starting the project.
 For example, if you're choosing a complex or intricate design, be sure to keep the size of your shower in mind.
 A complex pattern could be challenging to complete if you don't allow enough space for the entire design in your shower surround.
 Also, the smaller the tile size, the more grout and maintenance will be required.

 Looking to replace your drab shower tile but don't want to DIY?
 Mr. Handyman is a professional at tile installation and repair.
-Contact your local Mr. Handyman or call us at 1-877-256-3376.
+Contact your local Mr. Handyman or call us.